Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

     ```sh
     pio run -e nano33iot -t upload -t monitor
     ```
-6. Use the Blynk iOS/Android app to configure your new device
+6. Use the Blynk iOS/Android app to configure your new device.
-    Ensure that the Blynk App is installed on your smartphone and scan this QR code:
+    Ensure that the Blynk App is installed on your smartphone.
     Open the `Blynk App` -> click `Add New Device` -> select `Find Devices Nearby`

 ## Troubleshooting